-I1 and I2 diamonds are next to each other on the Clarity scale, with I1 diamonds being slightly better.
-I1 diamonds have noticeable inclusions and so do I2 diamonds, but the imperfections will be even more noticeable in an I2.
+I1 and I2 diamonds are next to each other on the clarity scale, with I1 diamonds being slightly better.
+I1 clarity have noticeable inclusions and so do I2 diamonds, but the imperfections will be even more noticeable in an I2.
 For example, they might be darker or more clustered together.
 In general, all Included (I1-I3) diamonds will have obvious imperfections.

 You should avoid diamond inclusions that can be seen with the naked eye.
 Because they are obvious when you look at the stone, they detract from the beauty of the diamond.
 They can also get in the way of how light passes through and reflects off of the diamond.

 There are many kinds of inclusions, from graining to feathers.
 While there’s no best or worst type of inclusion, you typically want to avoid ones that are dark, in the center of the diamond, or ones that are clustered together.
 These traits usually make them more noticeable.

 Getting the best value for clarity depends on your shape and carat weight.